TausifAnsari/ChatSQL/readme.md

 ```

 ## Contributing
-As this repository accompanies the [YouTube video tutorial](https://youtu.be/YqqRkuizNN4), we are primarily focused on providing a comprehensive learning experience.
 Contributions for bug fixes or typos are welcome.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.